nithingeorge3/Recipes/Modules/RecipeNetworking/README.md

 ## **Error Handling**

-The `NewsNetworking` provides a `NetworkError` enum to classify and handle errors:
+The `RecipeNetworking` provides a `NetworkError` enum to classify and handle errors:

 - **`invalidURL`**: Indicates an invalid or malformed URL.
 - **`responseError`**: Indicates a non-200 HTTP response.